ReasonEmbed: Enhanced Text Embeddings for Reasoning-Intensive Document Retrieval: Data Synthesis:

 \subsection{Synthesization Result}

-The statistics of the synthetic dataset are summarized in Table~\ref{tab:data_stat}.
+As shown in Figure~\ref{fig:data_synthesis}, after the relevance annotation stage, each candidate document for one query has a relevance label in $\{1, 2, 3, 4, 5\}$.
+Documents with labels in $\{3, 4, 5\}$ are used as positives and those with labels in $\{1, 2\}$ are used as negatives.
+The queries without any positive document are filtered out of the final dataset.
+The statistics of the final synthetic dataset are summarized in Table~\ref{tab:data_stat}.
 In total, 95,960 raw queries were initially generated.
 After the annotation process, 81,659 valid queries remained, as those with no valid positive documents found in the sourced corpus were filtered out.
 In the final dataset, each query is associated with 12 positive documents on average, providing rich supervision signals for training retrieval models.
 The average query length reaches 221 tokens, which is substantially longer than those in traditional datasets and thus aligns well with the requirements of reasoning-intensive retrieval tasks.